Master of Science in Mathematics

 Why Pursue an Advanced Degree in Mathematics?

 In recent years, the best non-medical jobs have been mathematician, statistician and software developer, according to U.S. News & World Report.
-Data science is the fast-changing field at the intersection of all three.
-Data scientists know how to find patterns in data that solve problems in business, medicine, science, finance, security, government and many other fields.
-Many data science certificate programs teach only basic skills and mechanics for using software that will be out of date a few years later.
-We will teach you to understand how the mathematics and code really work, so you can create, think deeply and thrive an ever-changing data science career.
-With a data science master’s from Tarleton, you will graduate with both the coding skills to expertly wield the data science tools of today and the mathematical foundation to master and lead their evolution tomorrow.
+Mathematics is a fast-changing field at the intersection of all three.
+Mathematicians know how to find patterns in data that solve problems in business, medicine, science, finance, security, government and many other fields.
+We will teach you to understand how the mathematics works, so you can create, think deeply and thrive in ever-changing career paths.
+With a master’s in mathematics from Tarleton, you will graduate the mathematical foundation to master and lead tomorrow.

 Building on one of the strongest undergraduate mathematics education programs in Texas, we offer graduate mathematics courses specifically designed with teachers in mind.
 These courses provide the content knowledge and experiences necessary for teachers to move into leadership positions within their school districts such as curriculum specialist, mathematics coach or department chair.
 In addition, this program provides the necessary graduate mathematics courses needed to be credentialed to teach dual credit courses in their high schools.
 Schools continually need great mathematics teachers and are willing to pay above base salary to get them.
 Tarleton teachers are highly sought after by schools in the region because of our intensive, high-quality program.